Paying your licensing fees online

 License fees are based on your generator size and the amount of waste generated the previous calendar year.

 All hazardous waste generators must pay the base fee designated for their generator size.
 Large quantity generators (LQGs) and small quantity generators (SQGs) also must pay applicable volume fees.
 Very small quantity generators (VSQGs) and minimal generators do not pay additional volume fees.

-If you have questions about your bill summary, contact APEX Accounts Receivable at 612-543-1263.
-If you have questions about your hazardous waste management plan summary, call 612-348-3777 and ask for the environmental-specialist-on-call.
+If you have questions about your hazardous waste management plan summary, call 612-348-3777 and ask for the inspector on call.

 Base fee (applies to all generators)